sandrzejewskipl/spotify-scheduler/README.md

 <b>Killswitch</b> - feature that kills the Spotify process(es) when an error with API occurs when pausing the playback.
 It prevents playing music out of schedule. <b>Default: </b>On

-<b>Auto-lunch spotify</b> - feature that automatically launches Spotify if the device is not detected on the devices list. <b>Default: </b>On
+<b>Auto-launch Spotify</b> - feature that automatically launches Spotify if the device is not detected on the devices list. <b>Default: </b>On
 ### After changing CLIENT_ID or CLIENT_SECRET or wanting to change Spotify account (do it by logging in to another account in the browser), click `Delete cache (logout)` button.

+Settings, schedule and other data are stored in `spotify-scheduler_data` folder that will be automatically created.
+This folder needs to remain in the same directory as your downloaded app.

 <h1 align="center"><a href="https://github.com/sandrzejewskipl/spotify-scheduler/releases/latest">Download latest release</a></h1>